sajeetharan/SajeeWeb/blog/2016/11/2016-11-29-complete-tutorial-webpy-apache-mod_wsgi-on-ubuntu/index.md

 ---
-title: "Complete Tutorial: Webpy + Apache + mod_wsgi on Ubuntu"
+title: 'Complete Tutorial: Webpy + Apache + mod_wsgi on Ubuntu'
-utcDate: "2016-11-29"
+Date: '2016-11-29'
 categories:
-  - "developer"
+  - developer
 tags:
-  - "apache"
+  - apache
-  - "deployment"
+  - deployment
-  - "hosting"
+  - hosting
-  - "lighttpd"
+  - lighttpd
-  - "python"
+  - python
-  - "webpy"
+  - webpy
-  - "wsgi"
+  - wsgi
+utcDate: '2025-04-24T09:52:37.377Z'
 ---

 There has been plenty of tutorials and blogs on how to configure webpy application with apache and mod\_wsgi, but none of them turned into successful one.
 After 2 days of research i have found the solution and decided to write a blog on the same.
 Hope it will be useful for others.